1-1 Coaching Case Study - The Director…

 What Changed

-The leader stopped defaulting to detail and started steering from purpose and vision.
-Their influence expanded, and their confidence grew - in meetings, decisions, and culture-shaping moments - which led to braver actions.
+The leader stopped defaulting to detail and began steering from vision and values.
+Their confidence grew in meetings, decisions, and culture-shaping moments - leading to braver action.Stronger Stakeholder Alignment

 Sustaining the Shift

-The changes weren’t short-lived.
-In the months following the coaching programme, the team continued to operate with confidence and cohesion - maintaining pace without needing constant oversight.
+In the months following the coaching programme, the team continued to operate with confidence and cohesion - maintaining pace without constant oversight.
 The leader remained in a strategic role, resisting the pull back into delivery.
-New ways of working were embedded: ownership stayed distributed, conversations were more candid, and accountability was held across the system.
+Ownership stayed distributed, conversations became more candid, and accountability was held across the system.

 Final Word